-Component/Feature Description Configuring time-outs in Application Server Max-wait-time-millis - Wait time to get a connection from the pool before throwing an exception.
+Component/Feature Description Converged Load balancer Configuration Make sure that you have set the auto-apply option appropriately.Verify that the configuration file for load balancer has appropriate values.
+Java Virtual Machine Configuration Initially set the minimum and maximum heap sizes to be the same, and at least one GB for each instance. • See Java Hotspot VM Options for more information.
+When running multiple instances of Communications Server, consider creating a processor set and bind Communications Server to it.
+This helps in cases where the CMS collector is used to sweep the old generation.
+Configuring time-outs in Communications Server Max-wait-time-millis - Wait time to get a connection from the pool before throwing an exception.
 Default is 6 s.
-Consider changing this value for highly loaded systems where the size of the data being persisted is greater than 50 KB.
-Cache-idle-timeout-in-seconds - Time an EJB is allowed to be idle in the cache before it gets passivated.
+Consider changing this value for highly loaded systems where the size of the data being persisted is greater than 50 KB. • Cache-idle-timeout-in-seconds - Time an EJB is allowed to be idle in the cache before it gets passivated.
 Applies only to entity beans and stateful session beans.
 Removal-timeout-in-seconds - Time that an EJB remains passivated (idle in the backup store).
 Default value is 60 minutes.
 Adjust this value based on the need for SFSB failover.
-Adjust all of these values by paying attention to HADB's JDBC connection pool setting max-wait-time-in-millis.
-For more information, see "Configuring the JDBC Connection Pool" in Sun GlassFish Enterprise Server 2.1 High Availability Administration Guide .
-Tune VM Garbage Collection (GC) Garbage collection pauses of four seconds or more can cause intermittent problems in persisting session state to HADB.
+Tune VM Garbage Collection (GC) Garbage collection pauses of four seconds or more can cause intermittent problems.
 To avoid this problem, tune the VM heap.
 In cases where even a single failure to persist data is unacceptable or when the system is not fully loaded, use the CMS collector or the throughput collector.
 These can be enabled by adding: <jvm-options>-XX:+UseConcMarkSweepGC</jvm-options> This option may decrease throughput.